burdier/pathify/README.md

 > nota:
 	> Pathify save the config file in   ~/.workspace.ini
 	> The emojis are random, the command list generate these emojis.

+# Linux and Mac
+using python:

+pip install pathify

 :P can you help me with this project? yep, i wait your PR.